-(Photo: L., Bourtseva) THE RUSSIAN SNOWMEN "Russian snowmen" (also called almasty, kaptar or leshy) have been sighted throughout Russia for centuries.
+"Russian Snowmen" (also called almasty, kaptars or leshy) have been sighted throughout Russia per se for centuries.
 Although they share some features with the sasquatch, it has not been established that they are the same creature.
 Sightings indicate that snowmen, like humans, differ in stature from region to region.

-Stories of examining, capturing, and killing snowmen are well documented, but conclusive hard evidence of the creatures' existence has never been produced.
-There are no known photographs of these creatures that are considered definitive proof.
+Stories of examining, capturing, and killing snowmen are well documented, but conclusive hard evidence of the creature's existence has never been produced.
+There is no known photograph of the creature.

 One plausible account of a slaying took place in 1925.
-Soviet soldiers inadvertently killed a snowman during a confrontation with anti-Soviet guerrillas in the Pamir-Alay Mountains.
+Soviet soldiers inadvertently killed a snowman during a confrontation with anti-Soviet guerrillas in the Pamir Mountains.
 Circumstances were such that they could not transport the body out of the region.
-However, it was thoroughly examined by an army physician.
+However, it was thoroughly examined by an army medical doctor.
 A detailed account was provided to Soviet scientists by the unit commander, Major-General Mikhail Topilsky, in 1966.

+SASQUATCH "CONNECTIONS"

-SASQUATCH "CONNECTIONS" Yowie study by Barry Olive.
-(Photo: B. Olive)
+Yowie study by Barry Olive.